 HIV-infected adults $\geq$ 18 years of age with CD4 $\geq$ 200 cells/μL (mean 609.1 cells/μL) and viral load < 50,000 copies/ml (mean 330.6 copies/ml), who were free of active AIDS-related illness and were previously vaccinated with 23-valent pneumococcal polysaccharide vaccine administered at least 6 months prior to enrollment, received 3 doses of Prevenar 13, at enrollment, 6 months, and 12 months after the first dose of Prevenar 13.
 Immune responses were assessed in 231-255 evaluable subjects approximately 1 month after each dose of Prevenar 13.
 After the first dose, Prevenar 13 elicited antibody levels measured by both IgG GMCs and OPA GMTs that were statistically significantly higher when compared to levels prior to vaccination.
-After the second and third dose of Prevenar 13, immune responses were comparable or higher than those after the first dose.
-In the study 162 subjects had received one prior dose of 23-valent polysaccharide vaccine.
+After the first dose.
+In the study 162 subjects had received one prior dose of 23-valent pneumococcal polysaccharide vaccine, 143 subjects 2 prior doses and 26 subjects more than 2 prior doses of 23-valent polysaccharide vaccine.
 Subjects who received two or more previous doses of 23-valent pneumococcal polysaccharide vaccine showed a similar immune response compared with subjects who received a single previous dose.